-When you fall behind in your mortgage payments on your San Antonio home, it can feel like you’re drowning in debt.
+When you fall behind in your mortgage payments on your South Texas area home, it can feel like you’re drowning in debt.

 Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge.

-There’s a few options that can help you to avoid foreclosure in San Antonio and maybe even keep your house, even if you’re seriously behind in payments.
-Lots of properties in San Antonio have been lost to foreclosure, but there are many ways to avoid it.
+There’s a few options that can help you to avoid foreclosure in South Texas area and maybe even keep your house, even if you’re seriously behind in payments.
+Lots of properties in South Texas area have been lost to foreclosure, but there are many ways to avoid it.

 This is usually the tool of last resort.
 If you’re being crushed by lots of debt, bankruptcy can be a good way to negotiate with lots of lenders at once.
 It’s a lot of work, and it won’t help you avoid your mortgage.
 Different lenders will treat your circumstances in unique ways.
 You’d benefit from serious professional help – the best you can afford.
 If you cannot afford an attorney check with legal aid.